compf/data_clump_solver/conf/README.md

 ## config_llm_snippets.json

-Detect Detect data clumps via the DataClumpDoctor, use a LSP for reference finding and send code snippets to the LLM which performs the refactoring
+Detect Detect data clumps via the DataClumpDoctor, use a LSP for reference finding and send code snippets to the LLM which performs the refactoring.
+Three proposals are generated, each one in a separate branch.

 ## config_llm_markup_out.json

 Detect Detect data clumps via the DataClumpDoctor, use a LSP for reference finding and send code snippets to the LLM which performs the refactoring.
-In this case, the model uses markup for replying
+In this case, the model uses markup for replying.
+Three proposals are generated, each one in a separate branch.

 ## config_llm_markup_out.json